5T33Z0/OC-Little-Translated/11_Graphics/GPU_Tab/README.md

 13. If it is working, congrats.
 Otherwise test the remaining Framebuffers one by ome until you find a working one

 ## Credits
-- FirstCustomac for his [post](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2788030) showing the depency of GPU tab in Activity Monitor and AAPL,slot-name
+- FirstCustomac for his [post](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2788030) showing the correlation of `AAPL,slot-name` and the "GPU" Tab in Activity Monitor.
-- ricoc90 and miliuco for for macOS 13 [GPU Testing Utility](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2787954)
+- ricoc90 and miliuco for for macOS 13 [GPU Testing Utility](https://www.insanelymac.com/forum/topic/351969-pre-release-macos-ventura/?do=findComment&comment=2787954).